 Disease-related stigma and quality of life in people living with MRSA or HIV infection - supported by a doctoral student grant from the National Research School of Health Care Sciences, Karolinska Institutet (PI).

-To live with HIV in Sweden - a national survey on commission by the Swedish Insittute for Communicable Disease Control (co-investigator).
+To live with HIV in Sweden - a national survey on commission by the Swedish Institute for Communicable Disease Control (co-investigator).

-Mapping of prediagnostic health changes: development and use of an instrument to link subjective experience with clinical, metabolic and molecular changes to facilitate early detection of lung cancer - supported by the Swedish Cancer Society and the Vårdal Foundation (joint PI).
+Mapping of prediagnostic health changes: development and use of an instrument to link subjective experience with clinical, metabolic and molecular changes to facilitate early detection of lung cancer - supported by the Swedish Cancer Society, the Vårdal Foundation and the Swedish Research Council (joint PI).

 Life interrupted the impact of cancer on fertility and sexuality among adolescents and young adults - supported by the Swedish Cancer Society and the Swedish Childhood Cancer Foundation (co-investigator).